8 tips for great essay writing

-Both the quote and the paraphrased version carry essentially the same meaning – with the exception that paraphrasing allowed me to show slightly wider knowledge of Bourdieu (through mentioning another form of capital), and present an argument that – while true to the writings of Bourdieu – better fits my overall argument.
+Both the quoted and the paraphrased versions carry essentially the same meaning – with the exception that paraphrasing shows slightly wider knowledge of Bourdieu (through mentioning another form of capital), and presents an argument that – while true to the writings of Bourdieu – better fits the overall argument.

-Properly citing the sources upon which you draw also ensures that you will not be accused of plagiarism, which is a serious offense in academia.
-In fact, repeated and grievous plagiarism can lead to the suspension of your studies at a majority of academic institutions!
+Properly citing the sources upon which you draw also ensures that you will not be accused of plagiarism, which is a serious offence in academia.
+In fact, repeated and grievous plagiarism can lead to the suspension of your studies at the majority of academic institutions!